Indonesia's Worsening Problem With Fake News

 At the same time, “Anti-Chinese sentiment isn’t independent of its own.
 It is part of a larger network,” says the social-media activist Ulin, who is a supporter of Ahok.
 He says that fake news is also whipping up anticommunist and anti-Shi‘ite feelings.
 “All of this is to heighten anti-Ahok sentiment while at the same time de-legitimizing Jokowi.”

-“Hoax news has been a daily phenomenon in Indonesia,” says Titi Anggraini, executive director of the Association for Election and Democracy, a Jakarta-based elections watchdog that is also known as Perludem in Indonesian.
-But, “the spread of hoax news intensified during the 2014 presidential election and is intensifying in the [run-up to] 2017 Jakarta gubernatorial election.”
+“Hoax news has been a daily phenomenon in Indonesia,” says Titi Anggraini, executive director of the Association for Elections and Democracy, a Jakarta-based elections watchdog that is also known as Perludem in Indonesian.
+But, “the spread of hoax news intensified during the 2014 presidential election and is intensifying in [the run-up to] the 2017 Jakarta gubernatorial election.”

-Both the government, watchdog groups and even religious organizations have taken steps to stem its spread.
-The communications ministry on Wednesday blocked 11 websites, mostly for spreading hatred and misinformation, following a similar step in November.
+The government, watchdog groups and even religious organizations have taken steps to stem its spread.
+The Communications Ministry on Wednesday blocked 11 websites, mostly for spreading hatred and misinformation, following a similar step in November.
 Fact-check sites, apps and Facebook pages, run by activists and volunteers, have sprung up to set the record straight.
-Nahdlatul Ulama, the biggest Islamic mass organization in Indonesia, has kicked off an anti-fake-news campaign called #TurnBacktheHoax, while Muhammadiyah, the second biggest Islamic organization, has declared that spreading hoax news is tantamount to a sin.
+Nahdlatul Ulama, the biggest Islamic mass organization in Indonesia, has kicked off an anti-fake-news campaign called #TurnBackHoax, while Muhammadiyah, the second biggest Islamic organization, has declared that spreading hoax news is tantamount to a sin.
 The Press Council has also said it will be verifying trusted media outlets.

 Such actions are “important to make things right and to teach a lesson” to offenders, Titi tells TIME.
 But, she adds, “The legal process, especially criminal punishment, is really ultimum remidium [the last resort]” — and calls for digital literacy education.
 She also wants guarantees that law enforcement will respect freedom of expression.
 But that is no easy balance to strike in Indonesia’s tense political atmosphere.